Daniel Markovich

 Professional Summary

-Daniel Markovich is a philologist with a broad interest in Greek and Latin rhetoric, philosophy, and poetry, and the ways in which these three types of discourse shape ancient educational texts.
-He has published on Lucretius (including the monograph on The Rhetoric of Explanation in Lucretius’ De rerum natura, Brill 2008), Vergil, the Vergilian Aetna, Horace, Martianus Capella, Greco-Roman rhetorical theory, and Greco-Roman philosophical protreptic.
-His book on Promoting a New Kind of Education: Greek and Roman Philosophical Protreptic (Brill 2022), discusses Greco-Roman exhortations to philosophy (protreptics) as the first texts in Western literature that systematically address the question of the ultimate goal of education.
+Daniel Markovich is a philologist with a broad interest in Greek and Latin rhetoric, philosophy, and poetry.
+His research primarily explores how these three kinds of discourse shape the perception of the world and how were they used in ancient higher education.
+He has published on Lucretius, including a monograph titled The Rhetoric of Explanation in Lucretius’ De rerum natura (Brill 2008), as well as Vergil, the Vergilian Aetna, and Horace.
+More recently, his work focused on Greco-Roman philosophical protreptic as a kind of writing.
+His book Promoting a New Kind of Education: Greek and Roman Philosophical Protreptic (Brill 2022) examines Greco-Roman exhortations to philosophy as the first texts in Western literature to systematically address the ultimate goals of education.
+He is also interested in style and stylistic analysis and has published on the use of hyperbaton in Greek literary sentence, the concept of virtues and faults of style in Greek and Roman rhetorical theory, and the prose style of Cicero and Martianus Capella.
 He is currently writing a commentary on Cicero’s rhetorical treatise Partitiones oratoriae.
-Full CV available here.
+Full CV available here

 Education